wp-plugins/display-posts-shortcode/readme.txt

 **Version 1.6**
 * Added `post_parent` where you can specify a parent by ID, or you can say `post_parent=current` and it will use the current page's ID.
 * Added `wrapper` where you can decide if the posts are an unordered list, ordered list, or div's
+* Added support for multiple taxonomy terms (comma separated) and taxonomy operator (IN, NOT IN, or AND).

 **Version 1.5**
 * For the sake of clarity I'm changing version numbers.
 No feature changes